n0nuser/n0nuser.github.io/content/_index.md

 <span style="font-size:3em; font-weight:500">Hello, I'm **Pablo González**</span>

-I'm a Computer Engineer with a focus on backend development and microservices at uXcale.
+I'm a Computer Engineer with a focus on backend development and microservices [@uXcale](https://www.uxcale.com/).
 My work revolves around using Python, Django, and FastAPI to build web applications and microservices that are not only effective but also straightforward and maintainable.

 I enjoy the process of solving problems and delivering quality solutions to our clients and team.
-If you're curious about my professional journey or want to see my **[resume](/resume.pdf)**, feel free to take a look.
+If you're curious about my professional journey or want to see my [resume](/resume.pdf), feel free to take a look.
 I'm always open to questions and happy to chat about potential collaborations or just share knowledge.

 If you're interested in getting to know me beyond my work, check out my [manual](https://manual.pablogonzalez.me).
 It's a little peek into who I am outside of engineering.
+You can also [see the platforms](#contact) I'm active on and reach out to me if you want to connect.

 You might also like to visit my [blog](/posts), where I talk about: